Pupil Premium Policy

 At Southfields we believe our school is a community and that it is vitally important that everyone is safe and happy within it.
 We aim to provide an environment in which our children are secure and confident, irrespective of race, gender and religion, with Equal Opportunities for all.

-The pupil premium is a new government initiative that targets extra money at pupils from deprived backgrounds.
-Research shows that pupils from deprived backgrounds underachieve compared to their non-‐deprived peers.
-The premium is provided to enable these pupils to be supported to reach their potential.
+The pupil premium is a government initiative that targets extra money at pupils from deprived backgrounds.
+Research shows that pupils from deprived backgrounds underachieve compared to their non-deprived peers.
+The premium is provided to enable these pupils to be supported to reach their potential and have experiences and opportunities to support this.

 By following the key principles below, we believe we can maximise the impact of our pupil premium spending.